Futureproof: Assistive Dexterity Devices

 Technology

-Nerve impulse sensing and electrically conductive fibers that can contract and expand help stabilize hands and assist with finger placement precision.
+Nerve impulse sensing and electrically conductive fibers that can contract and expand help stabilize the hands and assist with precise finger placement.

-Some assistive dexterity models can increase hand strength significantly, extending mobility independence.
+Some assistive dexterity models can significantly increase hand strength, thereby extending mobility independence.

 Implications